 It does not matter who you are or what your family situation is.
-You should always file the FAFSA or Free Application for Federal Student Aid.
+You should always file the Free Application for Federal Student Aid (FAFSA).

 We hear from parents all the time that they did not file the FAFSA because they make too much money.
 Colleges want to see your cards before they show you theirs.
 In other words, they want to see what you have before they decide to offer any financial aid to your child.

 If you don’t submit the FAFSA, the federal government and many colleges take it for granted that you are going to pay for 100% of your college costs.
 What does this mean?

 - This means your child will not receive access to low-interest federal loans.
 Student loans offer their own set of challenges, but it is always a good thing to have access to other financial tools, even if you don’t use them.

 - This also means your child may lose out on other forms of aid: state, institutional, and even private.
 Many families don’t realize that the FAFSA, despite its name, does not only apply to federal aid: some schools and private organizations REQUIRE you to fill out the FAFSA to be eligible for merit aid!

 - This means if your family faces any financial challenges or family changes it will be harder to access the aid that you need.